+Alan/John – I would assume based on the above that this is fairly standard and that SLR have designed to these anyway.
+That said, SLR should confirm that these are okay.
 For further information please contact Christie Jackson, Planning and Assessment Coordinator (Tamworth office) on 6701 9652 or: christie.jackson@water.nsw.gov.au.